Exploring ActiveMQ Artemis

 ActiveMQ 5 uses a fast journaling database called KahaDB, where ActiveMQ 6 opts for the persistence journal that was included in HornetQ.
 Although both are highly performant, KahaDB has some limitations in terms of creating active/passive failover patterns for ActiveMQ 5.
 This has been overcome with the addition of the JDBC connector for ActiveMQ 5, allowing ActiveMQ 5 to take advantage of traditional RDBMS concepts for its persistence.

-JDBC capabilities are still a work in progress for Artemis, though, it is planned to be fully functional.
+While the JDBC capabilities are now considered as “production ready” and no longer in a “work-in-progress” phase in recent releases of Artemis, support for large messages and paging is considerably diminished.
 That said, ActiveMQ Artemis opts for an active-active clustering model anyway, which solves both the problem of horizontal scale and high availability.

 ActiveMQ 5 ships with a Jetty-powered web console that, while functional, is not as feature-rich as the console for Artemis, which is built on top of the powerful HawtIO project: